connojd/berb/README.md

 qemu-system-x86_64 -kernel depends/linux/x86_64-userspace-elf/build/arch/x86_64/boot/bzImage
 ```

-With any luck, the kernel will boot and you will see the init process
+With any luck, the kernel will boot and you will see the `init` process
 repeatedly saying "hello" from qemu's serial console.
 The source and binary for
-the init process is under the `initramfs` directory.
+the `init` process is under the `initramfs` directory.

 ### Customization
 The above example can be modified to suit your needs.
 If you don't have an
 existing image, havoc provides a mechanism to build your own.
 The CMake
 variables of interest are:
   - `LINUX_CONFIG_IN` is the path to a kernel `.config` file.
 The build
-    will pass this config to the kernel before making it.
+    will pass this config to the kernel before `make`ing it.
 It may be customized
     during CMake configuration time by adding `@VAR@` to config items of
     interest, where `VAR` is a CMake variable identifier.
 The default
     `config/linux/tiny.config.in` only uses